Graduate Scholarship Applications & Information

 Please type an essay (300-500 words) reflecting on your educational goals and professional aims.

 Scholarship selection results will be emailed in May.
-Scholarships are available for use beginning Fall semesters; they may only be used to defray the cost of tuition for Marywood courses.
+Scholarships are applicable to the Fall 2022 and Spring 2023 semesters only.
+Funds may only be used to defray the cost of tuition for Marywood courses and not fees.

 Students awarded graduate assistantships for the academic year who accept those positions are not eligible to receive scholarship awards as well.